ofux/Digger-Documentation/README.md

 - Generate caves procedurally.
 If you need this feature, you should get a full voxel-based terrain solution, like [Ultimate Terrains](https://assetstore.unity.com/packages/tools/terrain/ultimate-terrains-voxel-terrain-engine-31100).

 ### Get Digger
-Digger can be downloaded from the [Asset Store](https://assetstore.unity.com/packages/tools/terrain/digger-caves-overhangs-135178).
+Digger and Digger PRO can be downloaded from the [Asset Store](https://assetstore.unity.com/publishers/11530).

 ## Getting Started